NHSDigital/ndr_dev_support/README.md

 ### Integration test environment

 ndr_dev_support bundles a configured Rails integration testing environment.
-It uses `capybara` and `poltergeist` to drive a PhantomJS headless browser, and includes all necessary configuration (e.g. connection sharing / transactional test support).
+It uses `capybara` and `poltergeist` to drive a PhantomJS headless browser, and includes some sensible configuration.

 If an integration test errors or fails, `capybara-screenshot` is used to automatically retrieve a full-height screenshot from PhantomJS, which is then stored in `tmp/`.